zicat/tributary/README.md

 Tributary support multiple sinks to consume one channel together with the design of groupId and offset (read-amplification).

 The benefits of read-amplification not only guarantee isolation but also reduce a lot of overhead especially the increase in the amount of data and sinks.
-This is the biggest advantage of tributary.
+This is the greatest advantage of tributary.

 ## Documentation